Eye Floaters are:

 Floaters may also result from eye surgery, eye disease, or crystal-like deposits that form in the vitreous.

-If I Have Floaters, Should I be Worried?
+If I Have Eye Floaters, Should I Be Worried?

 Floaters are a natural part of the eye’s aging process.
-Most spots and floaters in the eye, although annoying, are harmless.
+Most spots and floaters, although annoying, are harmless.
 Many will fade over time and become less bothersome.

 There are no medications available that are effective in treating most floaters, nor will your eye exercises help, as floaters are not caused by near-point or other muscular stress.
 People with floaters due to inflammatory eye diseases may be helped by medicines to treat the inflammation; however, the floaters may remain after the treatment.
 Surgery to remove floaters is rare and only suggested for very severe cases.